 If you know the Mac is leaving your hands, you must reset it before selling it or giving it away.
 Not only will this protect your information, but it's also harder for the new owner to use or access some of Mac's features if your digital prints are all over it.

 The first thing you should do before hitting the streets to sell your old Mac is to clear it of personal data.
 You don't want to accidentally sell your computer to a stranger while it's still logged into iCloud.
 The next step is reinstalling the computer's operating system so the new owner can get started without using recovery mode.
 That can be a pain.

-If you're going through erasing your old Mac and reinstalling the operating system, we've got some common troubleshooting tips to help you out.
-Don't forget to follow the additional steps if you're selling a MacBook with Touch ID.
+If you're going through erasing your old Mac and reinstalling the operating system, there are also common troubleshooting tips to help you out.
+Don't forget to follow the additional steps if selling a MacBook with Touch ID.